-If you purchase tickets to Meredith and your circumstances change and you can no longer attend, please contact Aunty to advise that your tickets are available for re-sale.
+If you purchased tickets to Meredith and your circumstances have changed and you can no longer attend, please contact Aunty to advise that your tickets are available for re-sale.
 If there are sufficient people on Aunty’s Waitlist, we will arrange a reverse charge of your ticket/s – please note that your booking fee will not be reversed.
-Please be aware, in the unlikely event that there are insufficient people on Aunty’s Waitlist, you will not be able to return your ticket.
+Please be aware, in the unlikely event that there are insufficient people on Aunty’s Waitlist, you will not be able to return your ticket/s.

 Wanting a ticket?

-Applications to join Aunty’s Waitlist have now closed.
+Applications to join Aunty’s Waitlist have closed for this year.

 To sell any returned tickets, Aunty will contact people on the waitlist and check that they are still looking for a ticket.
 Assuming this is the case, the new buyer will be given a code and 48 hours to make their purchase.
 Your ticket will then be posted out in early November.

-After tickets are posted out in early November, the re-sale system will change slightly for the sellers, as we will have to arrange for your wristbands to be returned to us.
+After tickets are posted out in early November, the re-sale system changes slightly for the sellers, as we will have to arrange for your wristbands to be returned to us.
 Please contact Aunty for full instructions.

 If you are in a position where you have spare tickets, please be aware that a ticket (wristband) to an event at the Meredith Supernatural Amphitheatre cannot be re-sold, attempted to be re-sold, transferred or attempted to be transferred for profit or commercial advantage.
 If this occurs, the festival wristband is voidable and the festival wristband holder may be refused entry to or be ejected from the festival site.
 Note that each wristband ticket has a unique code on it and each and every wristband will be scanned at Reception when each and every patron enters the event to determine that the ticket is valid.

-Patrons are welcome to pass on their ticket if they wish to, preferably via our ticket re-sale service, as long as they do not do so for profit or gain.
+Patrons are welcome to pass on their ticket if they wish to, preferably via Aunty’s ticket re-sale service, as long as they do not do so for profit or gain.
 In other words, if you bought a ticket and can no longer attend, you are very welcome to pass that ticket onto a friend, as long as you do not sell it for more than face value.
-If you bought it for say $309 plus $10 booking fee, you can on-sell it for $319.
+If you bought it for say $318.80 plus $10 booking fee, you can on-sell it for $328.80.
 Please don’t let a ticket get into the hands of a Dickhead.